cthem/BigDataHomeworks/README.md

 ![fourth](./ProjectReport/images/subroutes4.png)
 ![fifth](./ProjectReport/images/subroutes5.png)

+As in the Nearest Neighbours case, we have also included the html files in the gmplot folder.
+The automated way with phantomjs does not work always correctly and in above images the red points are not included in the images.
+However, in html files, all the common points are presented.
+In the below table we show the total results for Nearest Subroutes.

 | Test id |    Time    |  id1 | d1 |  id2 | d2 | id3  | d3 | id4  | d4 |  id5 | d5 |
 |---------|:----------:|:----:|:--:|:----:|----|------|----|------|:--:|:----:|:--:|
 | 1       | 05:346:265 |  211 | 31 |  728 | 31 | 3590 | 22 | 4985 | 21 |  843 | 19 |